Death by Careless Driving Compensation Guide 2023

 Many of the deaths on UK roads are caused by fatal road accidents due to death by careless driving.
 If someone is arrested by the police and found guilty of causing death by careless driving, they may face time in prison.
 As well as imprisonment, the culprit may also be liable for a civil compensation claim where damages will be paid to the victim’s family.

 This page is a dedicated guide to fatal accident compensation claims where the death was caused by careless driving.
-We have updated this guide for 2023 and will do our best to explain how you can claim, the process of an investigation, the potential offences and penalties, and much more.
+We will do our best to explain how you can claim, the process of an investigation, the potential offences and penalties, and much more.
 We know that this can be a complex topic, so please feel free to call us or get in touch via our live chat widget if you would like further assistance from our death by careless driving solicitors.

 If you are looking for details on claiming compensation for death by dangerous driving, please click the link for dedicated information and advice.